courthouse

 “Can I Reuse A Divorce Decree?”

-Goldberg JonesDivorce, Divorce Process, Goldberg Jones Radio Leave a Comment
+Goldberg JonesDivorce, Divorce Process Leave a Comment

 Divorce is final.
-It irrevocably ends a relationship.
-At least in a legal sense.
+It irrevocably ends a relationship, at least in a legal sense.
 A divorce decree signifies this.

 In reality, divorce doesn’t always snuff out feelings and connections between a couple.
 It might surprise you how often people divorce only to remarry the same person

-A question that comes up in these situations is how does this impact your divorce settlement?
+A question that comes up in these situations is: How does this impact your divorce settlement?
 Can you simply reuse a divorce decree from an earlier marriage?
+What if little has changed?
 Do the same terms still apply?
 Is that agreement null and void?

 But what happens if you marry and divorce the same person a second time?
 (Fun fact: In Kentucky, it’s illegal to marry the same person four times.
 Three is just fine, though.)